aazahrou/aspirethemes.github.io/_docs/aspire-jekyll.md

 * Create a mailing list from your MailChimp account, fill all the fields required and save it.
 * From the mailing list page, select **Signup forms**, then select **Embedded forms**.
 * Under the preview section, you will find the mailing form code.
-You will only need the form action value, like the highlighted code in the image blow.
+You will only need the form action value, like the highlighted code in the image below.

 ![mailchimp-code](/images/docs/jekyll/shared/mailchimp-code.png)